 Ecuador enacted tax reforms in 2019 to increase tax revenue and simplify tax collection.
 A highlight of the reform is a temporary 0.10% to 0.20% tax on companies with a 2018 gross income of $1 million.
 The country is encouraging foreign investors via tax relief measures, exemptions, and abatements in order to bounce back from the pandemic’s economic fallout.

 One thing a U.S. expat in Mexico should know is that the country is strict in its efforts to curb profit shifting and strengthen tax compliance.
 Already in recession before the pandemic, COVID caused the country’s economy to contract by 18.9%.

 Mexico is considering a more aggressive approach to both multinational and domestic taxpayers to mitigate the loss of revenue.
 The government has set its eyes on potential sources of income, such as the food, steel, cars, pharmaceutical, mining, energy, and retail sectors.

-The country’s economy was supposedly on the road to recovery before the pandemic struck.
+The economy of the country was supposedly on the road to recovery before the pandemic struck.
 Part of that recovery is a tax reform enacted in September 2019.
 Among the new policies introduced is the 10% tax on agricultural, commercial, industrial, and service activities.

 A stipulation most relevant to expats is the 15% non-resident tax on income, profits, and benefits from rendered services.

-Because of COVID-19, certain tax-related activities were either suspended or postponed, such as the submission of tax returns.
+Because of COVID-19, certain tax related activities were either suspended or delayed, such as the filing of tax returns.
 No significant shifts in tax policies are in the offing.